 The 2nd of May is Truffles Day, celebrating the kind of truffles that are like mushrooms.
 You could plan a meal around them, or buy a bottle of truffle-flavoured oil.

-The 5th of May commemorates a Mexican victory over the French army in 1862 at the Battle of Puebla.
+On the 5th of May, the Cinco de Mayo (known by some as the Drinko de Mayo) commemorates a Mexican victory over the French army in 1862 at the Battle of Puebla.

 The first American Mother's Day proclamation was in 1870 in Boston by a Julia Ward Howe.
 Her intent was that women's peace groups would use the day to call for disarmament and peace.